mnrzrad/mnrzrad.github.io/content/post/ai-tools-guide/index.md

 ---
 title: "AI Tools for Thesis, Research, and Creativity: A Curated Dataset"

 date: 2025-06-14

-authors: ["Mina Norouzirad"]
+authors:
-tags: ["AI Tools", "Academic Writing", "Creative AI", "Dataset", "Thesis Tools"]
+- admin

+tags:
+- AI Tools

-categories: ["AI", "Dataset"]
+categories:
+- AI

-summary: "A comprehensive dataset of AI tools organized by function — from writing and reviewing to multimedia creation and thesis proposal automation."
+summary: 'A comprehensive dataset of AI tools organized by function — from writing and reviewing to multimedia creation and thesis proposal automation.'

 featured: true
 image:
   caption: "A growing dataset of academic and creative AI tools"